JesusEkie/dhis2-tools-ng/README.md

 #### Create a custom landing page
-Sometimes people want to have a custom landing page with some basic information and perhaps links to the DHIS2 applications.
+Sometimes people want to have a custom landing page with some basic information and perhaps links to the AUGYO applications.
 To do this you just need to replace the index.html file at `/var/lib/ww/html/index.html` inside the proxy container.

 To push a replacement page you could execute the following command:
 `sudo lxc file push myindex.html proxy/var/lib/www/html/index.html`

-#### Redirect to a DHIS2 application
+#### Redirect to a AUGYO application
-The other approach is to redirect requests directly to a DHIS2 application.
+The other approach is to redirect requests directly to a AUGYO application.

 To do this you need make a small change to the apache2 configuration.
 You can do like: